Mark Farner

-Mark Fredrick Farner (born September 29, 1948) is an American musician and songwriter who was the original lead singer and guitarist of the hard rock band Grand Funk Railroad, which he founded alongside his bandmates in 1969, and remained a power trio for most of its successful years, and later a contemporary Christian artist.
+Mark Fredrick Farner (born September 29, 1948) is an American musician.
+He was the original singer and guitarist of the rock band Grand Funk Railroad, which he co-founded in 1969, and later as a contemporary Christian musician.

 Early life and career

-Farner began his career by playing in Terry Knight and the Pack (1965–1966), the Bossmen (1966–1967), the Pack (aka The Fabulous Pack) (1967–1968), before forming Grand Funk Railroad with Don Brewer (drums) and Mel Schacher (bass) in 1969.
+Farner began his career in music by playing in Terry Knight and The Pack (1965–1966), The Bossmen (1966–1967), The Pack (aka The Fabulous Pack) (1967–1968), before forming Grand Funk Railroad with Don Brewer (drums) and Mel Schacher (bass guitar) in 1969.
+Farner attended Flint Kearsley High School.
 Craig Frost (keyboards) joined the band in 1972.
-Farner has Cherokee ancestry from his maternal side.
+Farner is of Cherokee descent on his maternal side.

 With Grand Funk Railroad

-Farner was the founder, guitarist and original lead singer for Grand Funk Railroad as well as the principal songwriter for most of their material.
-His best-known composition as a singer is the 1970 song "I'm Your Captain (Closer to Home)".
-He also wrote the 1975 hit "Bad Time", the last of the band's four singles to make the top 5 on the US Billboard Hot 100.
+Farner was the guitarist and lead singer for Grand Funk Railroad as well as the songwriter for most of their material.
+His best-known composition is the 1970 epic "I'm Your Captain (Closer to Home)".
+He also wrote the 1975 hit "Bad Time", the last of the band's four singles to make the top 5 on the Billboard Hot 100.